The Dos and Don’ts of Workplace Dress Codes

 Dress Code Enforcement

-As a final note, your business’ dress code policy must be clearly detailed in your employee handbook, easy to understand and managers should be trained to enforce it consistently across the entire team.
-If one employee is allowed to bend the rules, but another is disciplined, you could be putting your business at risk for claims of discrimination.
+As a final note, your business’ dress code policy should be clearly detailed in the employee handbook and easy to understand.
+Managers should also be trained to enforce the policy consistently across the entire team, particularly when addressing workplace dress code violations.

 Mastering Workplace Dress Codes: Expert Guidance from Axcet HR Solutions